New owner for a familiar cart

 "I've always enjoyed cooking," Miles said.
 "It's been in the back of my mind for quite a while. ...
 I searched the web for a food truck and right in front of me was Big Lenny's cart. ...
 The opportunity came and I jumped on it."

-Lenny Montouri operated the cart for years before taking up a storefront on Merchants Row — though he hasn't opened it in some time due to health problems.
-Miles said Montouri gave him plenty advice and even attended the carts opening day.
+Lenny Montuori operated the cart for years before taking up a storefront on Merchants Row — though he hasn't opened it in some time because of health problems.
+Miles said Montuori gave him plenty of advice and even attended the cart's opening day.
 The look of the cart — the color scheme and most of the lettering — remains the same.

-Miles said he had tossed around a few different food cart concepts in his initial daydreaming, but the cart isn't set up for much other than hot dogs.
+Miles said he had tossed around a few different food cart concepts during his initial daydreaming, but the cart isn't set up for much other than hot dogs.

 He did, however, set out to put his own spin on everything.